Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Yes, but your dog does not cool off the same way you do.
 They release heat and cool off by panting and sweating through their paw pads and nose.

-This means they are not as efficient as we are in cooling off in the heat.
+This means they are not as efficient as we are in cooling off in the heat!

+Summer is a great opportunity for dogs to spend more time outside.
 But that comes with some risks.

-A dog in hot weather if not observed can be at risk of heat exhaustion.
+A dog in hot weather, if not observed, can be at risk of heat exhaustion.

+Have you tried any of these tips?
+Were these helpful?
 Let us know in the comments about your experience with your pup in the summer!